7 days, 1 unforgettable destination

 You made it!
 Vacationland here you come.
 We know what you’re thinking: a coastal Maine road-trip that begins in Massachusetts?
 That’s because Boston can often be the ideal starting point to make your way up the coast.
 Their public transportation as well as flight, train, and bus options make it easy to make it to the East Coast from anywhere in the world.
-However, you can always opt for the Portland International Jetport, located just ten minutes from downtown Portland and five from the Maine Mall, if you want to skip to the part where you are already in Portland.
+However, you can always opt for the Portland International Jetport, located just ten minutes from downtown Portland, if you want to skip to the part where you are already in Portland.

 day one | Boston

 Once you’ve landed—and are so excited to be on vacation you happy dance all the way to your rental car—spend the day enjoying the city.
 Boston has a lot of nicknames like “Bean Town” and “City of Kind Hearts”, but it has also been referred to as the “Hub of the Universe” and that might be because of all the activities you can enjoy in relatively close proximity.